 It can either be too hot, or too cold, so it’s always best to check the weather before you’re going.
 Be prepared to have layers of clothing.

 If you’re staying in Peru for long and you’re worried about the luggage restrictions limit or if you have to pack light, don’t forget to bring laundry soap, so you can wash your clothes.

 Some hotels have this service, but they can be expensive.
 If you’re staying in an apartment, you’ll have more leeway to wash your clothes every day.
 That way, you won’t have to worry too much about bringing too many clothes.

 Most places in Peru are quite sunny so it’s a good idea to pack some stylish pair of sunglasses.
 At SmartBuyGlasses you can find a wide variety of eyewear, from trendy sunglasses to prescription eyewear at good prices.

+A first aid kit is another thing that you must pack for travel to Peru.
 Whether you’re exploring the rainforests or going for a hike, keep this with you.
 Tiny cuts and bruises are pretty common.
 While they’re insignificant, it isn’t wise to simply leave them be.
 Make sure your kit is compact and not that difficult to carry around.